piyenghar/hazardscenariosISO12100AnnexB/README.md

 "**PLr**": The required Performance Level, a measure of the reliability and effectiveness of safety functions needed to mitigate the risk.
 This is determined based on the severity, frequency, and possibility of harm, as defined in ISO 13849-1.

 "**Description**": A detailed narrative describing the hazard scenario, combining all the information from the other fields.
 This provides a clear and concise summary of the scenario for risk assessment purposes.

+The "**Description**" field of each hazard scenario is dynamically generated based on the following template, incorporating the specific values for environment, user type, task, origin, consequence, frequency, and possibility:

+"Description": In {env} settings, {user_type} performing {task} tasks may encounter {origin}, which can lead to {consequence}.
+These tasks are classified as {freq_desc}, with a possibility described as {poss_desc}.
+The severity of potential injuries is described as {severity_desc}."